Redundancy of the cosmological evolution equations and its relationship with the initial conditions: A single barotropic fluid in FLRW spacetime and the Einstein equation

-In this work we will assume that the FLRW spacetime is seeded by a single component barotropic fluid whose equation of state (EoS):

-where $\omega$, which is a dimensionless quantity in our system of units, is often called the EoS parameter.
+In this work we will assume that the FLRW spacetime is seeded by a single component barotropic fluid whose equation of state (EoS): $P=\omega \rho\,,$ where $\omega$, is a dimensionless quantity in our system of units (where $c=1$).
 Here $\rho$ is the energy-density of the fluid and $P$ specifies its isotropic pressure.
 The EoS parameter is a constant.
-In presence of a barotropic fluid, the Einstein equations of FLRW cosmology are:
+In presence of a barotropic fluid and cosmological constant $\Lambda$, the Einstein equations of FLRW spacetime, with a scale-factor $a(t)$, are given as:

-where the dot specifies a derivative with respect to time, $t$.
-The first of the above two equations is called the second Friedmann equation by many authors.
-Subtracting Eq.~(\ref{fried1}) from Eq.~(\ref{fried2}) one gets
+where the dot specifies a derivative with respect to time, $t$, and $k$ is a constant which can take values $\pm 1$ or $0$.
+If $k=0$, the curvature of the spatial hypersurfaces in FLRW spacetime is zero, on the other hand $k= +1,\,-1$, specifies that the spatial hypersurfaces are positively curved (as on the surface of a sphere) or negatively curved (as in a saddle), respectively.